 Focus on Customers, Not Influencers

 A common mistake many marketers and business owners make when they first use influencer marketing is to work with the most popular influencer they can find.
 Most of the time the most popular influencer won’t be the right choice.
+You wouldn’t want Kim Kardashian talking about motor oil after all.

 Criteria for Choosing an Influencer to Work With: